 - Materials include diagnostic assessments for measuring student learning and identifying learning gains in a variety of formats.
 Each lesson begins with a "Page Keeley Science Probe" that elicits students' misconceptions.
 Teachers can use this information to inform their instruction.
 Students revisit the probe to revise their answers and show their understanding.
-For example, in Chapter 5, Lesson 1, the Page Keeley Science Probe assesses students' ideas about friction. - Materials include formative and summative assessments in a variety of formats to measure student learning and determine the next steps for instruction.
+For example, in Chapter 6, Lesson 1, the Page Keeley Science Probe assesses students' ideas about force and the transfer of energy. - Materials include formative and summative assessments in a variety of formats to measure student learning and determine the next steps for instruction.
 For example, one of the many formative assessments in every lesson is the "Claim, Evidence, Reasoning" activity, in which teachers can evaluate student performance by the sample answers provided with the teacher materials.
-Also, each lesson ends with a summative assessment in the "Lesson Review," which includes open-ended and multiple-choice questions.
-The teacher eBooks also provide sample answers to every "Lesson Review."
-For example, the Chapter 5 Lesson 1 Lesson Review assesses student understanding of patterns of friction before continuing on to Lesson 2 materials. - Materials include formative assessments for measuring student learning and identifying learning gains in a variety of formats.
-For example, each lesson contains "Quick Check" and "Check For
+Also, each lesson ends with a summative assessment in the "Lesson Review", which includes both open-ended and multiple-choice questions.
+The teacher eBooks also provides sample answers to every "Lesson Review."
+For example, the Chapter 6 Lesson 1 Lesson Review assesses student understanding of equal and unequal forces before continuing on to Lesson 2 materials.

-Understanding" sections to assess students' understanding during the lessons.
-The materials include various ways of showing their understanding, like a graphic organizer or verbally responding.

-Materials include summative assessments in a variety of formats.
-For example, each chapter contains an "Evaluate" section which includes a post-assessment for the lesson.
+- Materials include formative assessments for measuring student learning and identifying learning gains in a variety of formats.
+For example, each lesson contains "Quick Check" and "Check For Understanding" sections to assess students' understanding during the lessons.
+The materials include various ways of showing their understanding, like a graphic organizer or verbally responding. - Materials include summative assessments in a variety of formats.
+For example, each chapter contains an "Evaluate" section, which includes a post-assessment for the lesson.
 Students answer multiple-choice and open-ended questions to show their understanding of the lesson.
-Each chapter also includes a "Chapter Wrap-Up" where students show their understanding of all of the lessons for a Chapter.
+Each chapter also includes a "Chapter Wrap-Up," where students show their understanding of all of the lessons for a Chapter.